5 Tips for Risk Management in the Food Industry

 2. Make Sure Your Equipment is in Tip-Top Shape

 As much as you rely on your suppliers to get their jobs done, you rely on your own manufacturing twice as much.
-This means your equipment needs to run flawlessly day-in and day-out.
+This means that all of your food industry equipment needs to run flawlessly day-in and day-out.
 After all, without your food processing equipment, you and your team wouldn’t be able to get anything done.
 Make sure you invest in either new or gently-used equipment that has been reconditioned to fit your specific needs and comes from a reliable supplier.
 Some suppliers even provide emergency services in the event that your equipment needs quick repairs.

 3. Optimize Your Inventory Processes

 Inventory management is necessary for a successful supply chain, but even more so in the food industry.
 That’s because errors in the storing and handling of food can result in serious safety hazards for the general public.
 In fact, the CDC estimates 48 million Americans get sick annually from food poisoning.
-To limit human error in food processing, manufacturers are moving away from spreadsheets and manual processes to technology and advanced inventory strategies.
+To limit human error in food processing, manufacturers in the food industry are moving away from spreadsheets and manual processes to technology and advanced inventory strategies.
 These solutions offer significantly more operational efficiency and safer customer service.

 4. Invest in Supply Chain Management Solutions